EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Experiments and Results

-To further understand the effectiveness of each proposed component of EARL, we display the gradient-based class-discriminative saliency maps\cite{chattopadhay2018grad} to visualize the feature heatmaps of detectors with different label assignment strategies, as illustrated in Fig.~\ref{fig:feature}.
-As seen in row 1 of (a) and (c), EARL (w/o -A,-W) constricts the sampling range based on R-FCOS, so that less attention is paid to the background.
-From rows 2 and 3 of (b) and (c), ATSS focuses too much on the central region resulting in its failure to learn sufficient features and can hardly reflect the orientation characteristics, especially, for targets with large aspect ratios such as harbour and bridge.
-Row 3 of (a) and (d) show that EARL (w/o -E,-W) can extract richer information of targets with extreme scales.
-However, due to its ability to obtain training samples from multi-level feature maps, it also introduces a certain amount of background noise.

-Whereas, it can be seen that from (d) and (e), using DED strategy can mitigate the impact of noise and release the potential of ADS strategy.
-In addition, as shown in (e) and (f), SDW module further reduces the influence of low-quality samples, and allows the detector to learn better feature representation of the targets, which can accurately focus on the target regions on the images.
+To further understand the effectiveness of each proposed component of EARL, the gradient-based class-discriminative saliency maps\cite{chattopadhay2018grad} are displayed to visualize the feature heatmaps of detectors with different label assignment strategies, as illustrated in Fig.~\ref{fig:feature}.
+As illustrated in row 1 of Fig.~\ref{fig:feature} (a) and (c), EARL (w/o -A, -W) constricts the sampling range based on R-FCOS, so that less attention is paid to the background.
+From rows 1 and 2 of Fig.~\ref{fig:feature} (a) and (b), ATSS focuses too much on the central region resulting in its failure to learn sufficient features and can hardly reflect the orientation and shape characteristics.
+Row 3 of Fig.~\ref{fig:feature} (a) and (d) show that EARL (w/o -E, -W) can extract richer information of targets with extreme scales and aspect ratios.
+However, due to its ability to obtain training samples from multi-level feature maps, it may introduce background noise.
+As shown in Fig.~\ref{fig:feature} (d) and (e), using DED strategy can mitigate the impact of noise and release the potential of ADS strategy.
+In addition, as illustrated in Fig.~\ref{fig:feature} (e) and (f), SDW module makes the detector more focused on the high-quality samples to learn better feature representation of the targets, thereby it can accurately focus on the target regions in the images.